evi-g/Web-Development/README.md

-# Web-Development Project - Crowdsourcing System for Recording and Exploiting User Activity
+# Web Development Project - Crowdsourcing System for Recording and Exploiting User Activity
 CEID PROJECT 2020

 The purpose of this project is the development of a complete system for the collection, management, and analysis of crowdsourced information, regarding spatiotemporal human activity data through Google Location History (takeout.google.com).